 Forward-looking statements relate to future events or future performance and reflect Company management's expectations or beliefs regarding future events.
-Forward-looking statements in this MD&A include, but are not limited to, statements with respect to: the Company's cash resources and their adequacy to meet the Company's working capital and mineral exploration needs for at least the next year: the Company's planned continuous development work on the Tuligtic project; the expected timing of completion of a full feasibility study and social investment plan, and the expected benefits of same; the possible effect of changes in interest rates and exchange rates on the Company's future operations; the Company's proposed future activities as set out in the section entitled "Outlook"; the estimation of mineral reserves and mineral resources; the realization of mineral reserve estimates; the timing and amount of estimated future production; costs of production; capital expenditures; success of mining operations; environmental risks; unanticipated reclamation expenses; title disputes or claims; and limitations on insurance coverage.
+Forward-looking statements in this MD&A include, but are not limited to, statements with respect to: the Company's cash resources and their adequacy to meet the Company's current liabilities and mineral exploration needs for at least the next year; the Company's planned continuous development work on the Ixtaca project; the Company's planned future mining operations at the Ixtaca project; the expected timing of completion of a full feasibility study and social investment plan, and the expected benefits of same; the expected timing of completion and filing of an environmental impact assessment; the potential for an important new mineralized zone outside the PFS (as defined below) pit and resource area at the Ixtaca project; the potential for further discoveries within the Ixtaca project area; the possible effect of changes in interest rates and exchange rates on the Company's future operations; the Company's proposed future activities as set out in the section entitled "Outlook"; the estimation of mineral reserves and mineral resources; the realization of mineral reserve estimates; the timing and amount of estimated future production; costs of production; capital expenditures; success of mining operations; environmental risks; unanticipated reclamation expenses; title disputes or claims; and limitations on insurance coverage.
 In certain cases, forward-looking statements can be identified by the use of words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved" or the negative of these terms or comparable terminology.
 By their nature, forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements of the Company to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.